Former Philadelphia Official Leo Dignam Sentenced For Stealing Nearly $150,000 Meant For Parks And Recreation Department

 PHILADELPHIA (CBS) — A former Philadelphia official who oversaw some of the city’s biggest events, like the Mummers Parade and the Philadelphia Marathon, was sentenced Wednesday for stealing nearly $150,000.

-Leo Dignam will spend 15 months in federal prison after admitting wire fraud and embezzling charges.READ MORE: New Jersey Lifts COVID-19 Capacity Restrictions On Restaurants, Businesses
+Leo Dignam will spend 15 months in federal prison after admitting wire fraud and embezzling charges.READ MORE: Philadelphia Will Not Relax Indoor Mask Requirement Yet But Outdoor Mask Requirement To Be Lifted Friday

 Prosecutors say the thefts happened from 2012 through 2019 through a bank account meant for the city’s Parks and Recreation Department.

 “This was $150,000 that was meant for some of the neediest people in Philadelphia.
 These were for programs for underprivileged people, for parks, for recreation centers.
 And this defendant used those funds as his personal piggy bank and helped himself to whatever he needed over a period of several years when he didn’t need to.
-He made a very good salary, he had a pension, and there was really no excuse for his conduct,” Deputy U.S. Attorney Lou Lappen said.READ MORE: How South Philly Native Ayesha Selden Became A Millionaire At 30 By Reclaiming Some Of Philly's Most Unwanted Neighborhoods
+He made a very good salary, he had a pension, and there was really no excuse for his conduct,” Deputy U.S. Attorney Lou Lappen said.READ MORE: 'Who Wants to Be An Astronaut?': The Discovery Channel Casting For New Space Show Competition

 Dignam’s city employee annual salary was $116,000.